bespoken/virtual-device-sdk/README.md

 ```

 # What's Next
-Lots more to come.
-Stay tuned!
+More bots.
+Lots of 'em.